Resources

 On June 26, 2020, Ohio Senator Rob Portman visited the Charles Young Buffalo Soldiers National Monument to discuss the Restore Our Parks Act.

-December 2019 – The We Return Fighting Exhibition opened at the National Museum of African American History and Culture highlighting nine people (exhibition luminaries), one of whom is Charles Young.
+December 2019 – The We Return Fighting Exhibition, which opened at the National Museum of African American History and Culture, highlights nine people (exhibition luminaries), one of whom is Charles Young.
 Although the exhibition closed during the pandemic, view the highlights here.

 Colonel Charles Young Memorial Highway – NPR Panel Discussion